 Borislav had naturally figured that the brief lifetime of these toys might discourage the kids from buying them.
-This just wasnât so.
-This wasnât a bug: this was a feature.
+This just wasn’t so.
+This wasn’t a bug: this was a feature.
 Every day after school, an eager gang of kids clustered around Borislav’s green kiosk.
 They slapped down their tinny pocket change with mittened hands.
 Then they exulted, quarreled, and sometimes even punched each other over the shining fab-cards.

 The happy kid would stick the fab-card (adorned with some glossily fraudulent pic of the toy) into the fabrikator’s slot.
 After a hot, deeply exciting moment of hissing, spraying, and stinking, the fab would burp up a freshly minted dinosaur, baby doll, or toy fireman.

 Foot traffic always brought foot traffic.
 The grownups slowed as they crunched the snowy street.
 They cast an eye at the many temptations ranked behind Borislav’s windows.
 Then they would impulse-buy.
 A football scarf, maybe.
 A pack of tissues for a sneezy nose.

 Once again he was ahead of the game: the only kiosk in town with a fabrikator….

 Ever wonder why we get different results when we search for the same thing?
 I don’t think it is a glass half empty/half full thing.

-Here is a look at a few recent piercings I performed during an exhibition for colleagues in New England.
-I really enjoy sharing ideas and techniques as a guest of my peers.
-My goal is an atraumatic aseptic technique: Primum non nocere
+Here is a glimpse of a few piercings I performed during an exhibition for colleagues in New England.
+I enjoy sharing ideas and techniques with my peers.
+Let me know what you think.